BamaComputationalBiology/SIDR/README.md

 SIDR3 is located on UAHPC in /jlf/acmccormack1/SIDR3/

-this version takes in a fasta, NCBI_taxdump, blast results, and the reads aligned to the genome (.bam).
-You also tell it the target and nodes this takes unclassified reads and classifies them using the desicion tree function. output of the decision tree is written to tokeep.txt and toremove.txt
+This version takes in a fasta, NCBI_taxdump, blast results, and the reads aligned to the genome (.bam).
+You also tell it the target and nodes.
+This takes unclassified reads and classifies them using the desicion tree function. output of the decision tree is written to tokeep.txt and toremove.txt

 Also prints fulldata.txt which includes the Sequence_Name, Label, GC_Content, and Coverage for each contig/sequence.